 Looking at different budgets, €500k offers buyers the established, older (and more compact) apartments in town. €500k to €2m is mostly new build, bigger properties in central locations, often small high-end private residences featuring ski in/ski out and often other attractive facilities.

 For €2m+ it’s currently all new build but these include some spectacular chalets, sometimes part of luxury hotel resorts, so offering fantastic accompanying facilities and services.
 This price range could garner you a five-six bedroom independent chalet with spa area, home cinema, gym, playroom and private lift over four floors.
+If you are looking for a property in Val Thorens, our property consulting services can help you find the right home, rental or winter getaway.

 Val Thorens offers a new, higher end demand for a different type of property to some of the more traditional properties across the Savoie Department.
 For the discerning investor, if you can get your hands on one, this is an area that continues to hold and increase in value year on year.